7 Best Pingdom Alternatives in 2024

 The 4th plan is focused on servers and protocols and offers DNS, Traceroute, FTP, and other checks.
 The Internet infrastructure plan starts at $40/month.

-• Page load times, content validation, transaction waterfalls, Traceroute, DNS, and other performance, server, and protocols monitoring
+• Monitoring for page load times, content validation, transaction waterfalls, Traceroute, DNS, and various server and protocol performance metrics

 4. Webgazer